mvogel78/Session4/index.md

 Suppose you are rolling a fair die 600 times: what is the number of 6s you are expecting?

-And how many 6s do we need to reject the NULL (a fair die)??
+And how many 6s do we need to reject the NULL (a fair die) using a two-sided test??

 ```r